AYUSHMAAN-B/My_College_App/README.md

 # My_College_App
-An Application that brings most of the useful functions together which are QuickLinks, Grades, TimeTable and ToDos.
-Currently the UI is done.
-Backend is left.
+An Application that brings most of the useful functions together which are Courses Tracker, QuickLinks, Grades, TimeTable and ToDos.
+Backend for TimeTable is left.